Stable Outcomes and Information in Games: An Empirical Framework: Empirical Application: Entry Game by McDonald's and Burger King in the US

 \section{Empirical Application: Entry Game by McDonald's and Burger King in the US}

 We apply our framework to study the entry game by McDonald's and Burger King in the US using rich datasets.
 Entry competition in the fast food industry fits our framework well due to two stylized facts.
 First, the decisions on whether or not to operate outlets are highly persistent, indicating that the firms' decisions are publicly observed.
 Tables \ref{tab:Three-year transition probability of decisions} and \ref{tab:Transition-probability} report the three-year transition probability of the firms' decisions and the market outcomes $\left(a_{MD},a_{BK}\right)$ (where $a_{i}=1$ if firm $i$ is present in the market and $a_{i}=0$ otherwise), measured for all urban census tracts (which correspond to our definition of markets) in the contiguous US over 1997-2019.
 For instance, the probability that McDonald's has an outlet in operation in a local market three years later conditional on it having an outlet in operation today is 0.95.
-Together with the assumption that the costs of revising decisions are sufficiently low, the evidence supports the claim that firms' decisions are best-responses to opponents' decisions that are readily observed.\footnote{Indeed, there are usually extra costs associated with opening a new outlet or closing an existing outlet.
-For example, franchisees (or franchisors) might be constrained by terms of contract or costs associated with reverting actions, at least in the short-run.
-We assume away these considerations because it seems unlikely that high adjustment costs are driving the decisions we observe in the data.}
+Together with the assumption that the costs of revising decisions are sufficiently low, the evidence supports the claim that firms' decisions are best-responses to opponents' decisions that are readily observed.\footnote{In the model, we assume that the costs of revising actions are zero.
+We discuss the validity of the assumption in this setting in Appendix \ref{sec:Adjustment-Costs-in}. }

 Second, information asymmetries and information spillover from observing others' decisions are common features in the industry.
 It is well-documented that competitors take extra scrutiny over the locations where McDonald's opens new outlets in order to take advantage of McDonald's leading market research technology.\footnote{See \citet{ridley2008herding} and \citet{yang2020learning} who provide anecdotal evidence on how competing firms learn about the profitability of a location from entries of leading firms such as McDonald's and Starbucks.
 For example, according to \emph{The Wall Street Journal}, ``In the past, many restaurants... plopped themselves next to a McDonald's to piggyback on the No. 1 burger chain's market research.'' \citep{leung2003aglutted}} Our notion of equilibrium accounts for this phenomenon.